esara/gitops-flux/README.md

 upgrade the Helm releases to their latest chart version based on semver ranges.

 ## Prerequisites

+Request a Gloo Edge Enterprise [trial license](https://lp.solo.io/request-trial).
+This is required to enable the enterprise features of the API Gateway, e.g. Authentication, Rate Limiting, Transformation, etc.

 You will need a Kubernetes cluster version 1.16 or newer and kubectl version 1.18.
 For a quick local test, you can use [Kubernetes kind](https://kind.sigs.k8s.io/docs/user/quick-start/).